chiranjeevichittala/InterviewQA/README.md

-# Top Interview Question and Answersfor all programming Languages
+# Top Interview Question and Answers for all programming Languages

 -------------------------------------------
 Python - Top 100+ Interview Question